 Patient Reviews on Eye Bags Treatment

 Frequently Asked Questions (FAQs)

-How much does the lower blepharoplasty cost?
+How much does lower eyelid surgery cost?

 The cost of eyelid surgery is based on surgeon’s fee, anesthesia, facility fees, and extensiveness of the surgery.
 Dr. Prasad performs his surgeries at his Joint Commission Certified facilities to provide the highest level of safety for his patients.
 Financing options are available.